-- Remove the four (4) wing nuts on the deck belt cover and slide the cover out. - Use a 9/16 in.
+- 2. Raise the footrest.
+Remove the four (4) wing nuts on the deck belt cover and slide the cover out. - For a 42", 48" deck: Use a 9/16 in.
 (14 mm) socket wrench (with a long drive handle for increased leverage) to rotate the deck idler arm clockwise and create slack in the belt.
 Remove the belt from the LH spindle pulley.

-Note: A second person may be helpful in removing the belt as the spring tension on the deck idler arm is fairly strong.
+NOTE: A second person may be helpful in removing the belt as the spring tension on the deck idler arm is fairly strong.